bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 - only shows moderation history for public content and semi-public previews
 - supports action filters and per-activity filtering
 - uses stable pseudonymous moderator handles rather than full personal names
+- can open the current public-facing activity page in a modal preview using a safe read path

 ### `Bookings.tsx`